Discover Stamford School

 As a school, we recognise that the expectation of food standards has developed considerably over the last few years and working with Holroyd Howe will allow us to keep ahead of food trends.
 As a school we need to be on the front foot of menu development and the nutritional requirements.
 We feel a specialised catering partner can enhance our knowledge and development.

-This provides younger pupils with good role models and creates a sense of responsibility for the senior students as they take on more of a mentor and support role towards the lower years.
+This provides younger students with good role models and creates a sense of responsibility for the senior students as they take on more of a mentor and support role towards the lower years.

-From September 2023, our house system will be an amalgamation of both Stamford School and Stamford High School houses, keeping loyalty and tradition from both schools.
-Students will stay in the same colour of house, as they move from the junior system to the senior system.
+Students will stay in the same colour of house, as they move from the Junior system to the Senior system.

 Radcliffe in Years 7 – 9, Eliot in Years 10 – 13